NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wind Caller.md

 **Prerequisites** storm order
 * * *
 You bid the winds to aid you, carrying you through the air and allowing you passage through the strongest headwinds.
-You gain the [[Spells/Stormwind Flight|Stormwind Flight]] order spell.
+You gain the [[Stormwind Flight|Stormwind Flight]] order spell.

 *Source: Pathfinder Player Core*
 *ORC*